crate/cratedb-guide/docs/integrate/kestra/tutorial.md

 (kestra-tutorial)=
 # Setting up data pipelines with CrateDB and Kestra

-[Kestra.io](http://kestra.io/) is an open-source workflow automation and orchestration tool that enables users to automate and manage complex workflows in a streamlined and efficient manner.
-The tool provides a wide range of features and integrations, including Postgres, Git, Docker, Kubernetes, and more, making automating processes across different platforms and environments easy.
-Kestra comes with a user-friendly web-based interface, allowing users to create, modify, and manage workflows ***without the need for any coding skills***.
+[Kestra.io](https://kestra.io/) is an open‑source workflow automation and orchestration tool that helps you automate and manage complex workflows efficiently.
+It integrates with Postgres, Git, Docker, Kubernetes, and more.
+Kestra’s web UI lets you create, modify, and manage workflows without writing code.

 In this tutorial, we will show you how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.